 The Winfield Courier appeared on January 1, 1873, hearing the names of R. S. Waddell & Co. as publishers.
 Waddell was manager, and J. C. Little, local editor.
 On March 27 of the same year, the office changed hands: James Kelly, now of the Sumner County Wellingtonian, becoming editor, and Vinnie B. Beckett, local.
 This arrangement lasted until July 1, 1875, when Wirt W. Walton took the local page.
 On November 11 of the same year, Kelly sold out to E. C. Manning.
 On August 16, 1877, the office was sold to D. A. Millington and A. B. Lemon, who took the editorial and local pages, respectively.
 January 1879 saw the last change, which placed the paper in the hands of the Courier Company and, while retaining Mr. Millington, gave the local page to Edward P. Greer, who still holds it.
 The Courier office was one of the most complete in the southern part of the State, having a large variety of types and, besides the usual supply of job presses, a large power press for newspaper and poster work.
 The paper is a nine-column folio of excellent makeup and is a worthy exponent of the county and city.

-The Plow and Anvil newspaper was started on November 19, 1874, by Colonel John M. Alexander.
-On April 22, 1875, it was sold to Amos Walton and C. M. McIntire, who, in March 1876, changed its name to the Cowley County Democrat.
+Colonel John M. Alexander started the Plow and Anvil newspaper on November 19, 1874.
+On April 22, 1875, it was sold to Amos Walton and C.M.
+McIntire, who, in March 1876, changed its name to the Cowley County Democrat.
 On August 16 of the same year, the material was sold to W.M.
-Allison, who took it out of the county.
+Allison, who removed it from the county.

 In January 1878, J.C.
-McMullen, who had been engaged in similar business in Arkansas City since 1871, came to Winfield and started the Citizens’ Bank.
+McMullen, engaged in similar business in Arkansas City since 1871, came to Winfield and started the Citizens’ Bank.
 On April 1, 1879, the two banks consolidated and formed the Winfield Bank.
 In 1882, the institution had a cash capital of $50,000 and a surplus of $25,000.
 Besides this accumulation, it had paid every year since its organization a semi-annual dividend of ten% – a record probably without parallel in banking records.
-This great success is due to two causes – careful management and immense tributary territory.
-The building occupied and owned by the bank was erected in the summer of 1879 at a cost of $8,000.
+This remarkable success is due to two causes – careful management and immense tributary territory.
+The building occupied and owned by the bank was erected in the summer of 1879 for $8,000.
 It had two stories and a basement; the latter was occupied by the Courier office and the second floor by various offices.

-The African American Episcopal Church was organized in 1879 by Reverend A. H. Daily. who, although located in Wichita, became its pastor.
+The African American Episcopal Church was organized in 1879 by Reverend A. H. Daily, who, although located in Wichita, became its pastor.
 A church was erected in 1880 at a cost of about $600.
 The church membership in 1882 was 25.
-A Sabbath school was held at private houses sometime before the church’s organization.
+A Sabbath school was held at private houses before the church’s organization.
 It is now in charge of L. C. Scott, with an average attendance of 30.

 The first telegraph arrived in Winfield on September 25, 1879.
 Five days later, the first train reached Winfield on September 30, 1879.
 On that day, 4,000 people arrived on two trains from Wichita.
 A parade was held from the depot to the fairgrounds.
 Attendees cheered their favorite baseball team as Wichita played Winfield.
 Winfield won the game, and afterward, a ball was held at Manning’s Opera House.
 Eventually, a total of five railroads passed through Winfield.